WHO Says 9,000 Patients Need Emergency Evacuation From Gaza

 Violent ground combat has also been underway for weeks, sometimes around Gaza's hospitals, which are also providing refuge for thousands who have lost their homes or fled the fighting.

-Gaza is subject to an almost complete blockade, and NGOs and the United Nations accuse Israel of preventing the delivery of humanitarian aid needed by the 2.4 million inhabitants who are mostly massed in Rafah at the territory's southern tip.
+Gaza is subject to an almost complete blockade, and NGOs and the United Nations accuse Israel of preventing the delivery of humanitarian aid needed by the 2.4mn inhabitants who are mostly massed in Rafah at the territory's southern tip.
+Israel has defended its policies as it pursues its stated goal of destroying Hamas, saying the UN should send more aid to Gaza, pushing back on reports by the UN and NGOs that cumbersome Israeli inspections are blocking food and other essentials.
+Israel's retaliatory campaign has killed at least 32,705 people, mostly women and children, according to Gaza's Hamas-run health ministry.

 “We urge Israel to speed up approvals for evacuations, so that critical patients can be treated.
 Every moment matters.”

-Before the war, 50 to 100 patients a day were transferred to East Jerusalem or the West Bank, half of them for cancer treatment.
+Before the war, 50-100 patients a day were transferred to East Jerusalem or the West Bank, half of them for cancer treatment.

 Legal Disclaimer: